EdgeFirstAI/documentation/docs/getting_started/workflows/edgefirst.md

 ### 9. Deploy Model

-Once the model has been validated and deemed the performance to be reasonable for deployment, you can now deploy the model on an EdgeFirst Platform and start running inference on the model.
+Once the model has been validated and deemed the performance to be reasonable for deployment, you can now deploy the model on a Maivin Platform and start running inference on the model.

-To deploy ModelPack on an EdgeFirst Platform, please see the [ModelPack Deployment](../../models/modelpack/deployment.md) instructions.
+To deploy ModelPack on a Maivin Platform, please see the [ModelPack Deployment](../../models/modelpack/deployment/maivin.md) instructions.

 <figure markdown="span">
 ![Segmentation Sample](../../models/assets/deployment/segmentation-sample-1.jpg){ align=center }
 <figcaption>Preview: Segmentation Inference</figcaption>
 </figure>

-To deploy Fusion models on an EdgeFirst Platform, please see the [Fusion Deployment](../../models/fusion/deployment.md) instructions.
+To deploy Fusion models on an EdgeFirst Platform, please see the [Fusion Deployment](../../models/fusion/deployment/raivin.md) instructions.

 <figure markdown="span">
 ![Segmentation Sample](../../models/assets/deployment/occupancy-sample-2.jpg){ align=center }